labring/sealos/README.md

   - [x] Clean the cluster, backup and auto recovering, etc.
 - Download and use OCI-compatible distributed applications
   - [x] OpenEBS, MinIO, Ingress, PostgreSQL, MySQL, Redis, etc.
-- Customize you own distributed applications
+- Customize your own distributed applications
   - [x] Using Dockerfile to build distributed applications images, saving all dependencies.
   - [x] Push distributed applications images to Docker Hub.
   - [x] Combine multiple applications to build your own cloud platform.
 - Sealos cloud
   - [x] Run any distributed applications
-  - [x] Have a full public cloud capability，and run it anywhere
+  - [x] Have a full public cloud capability, and run it anywhere

 ## Quickstart

-> Installing an HA kubernetes cluster with calico as CNI
+> Installing an HA Kubernetes cluster with calico as CNI

 Here `kubernetes:v1.24.0` and `calico:v3.24.1` are the cluster images in the registry which are fully compatible with OCI standard.
 Wonder if we can use flannel instead?
 Of course!